Anachoretic/Asus-TUF-Linux/Distro Setup/openSUSE Tumbleweed.md

 ## 5. Asus Software:
 The ASUS-specific software for Tumbleweed is hosted on the COPR repository, so you will need to add the COPR repo to download it.

-To add the repository, we need to create a .repo file.
+To add the repository, we need to create a `.repo` file.
 Simply create a file called asus-linux using the following command:

 ```bash
 sudo nano /etc/zypp/repos.d/asus-linux.repo
 ```

-Then paste the following into the asus-linux.repo file, save it with Ctrl+S, exit with Ctrl+X, and refresh Zypper using `zypper ref`.
+Then paste the following into the asus-linux.repo file, save it with  <kbd> Ctrl+S </kbd>, exit with  <kbd> Ctrl+X </kbd>, and refresh Zypper using `zypper ref`.

 ```bash
 [asus-linux]